Instance Selection for GANs: Detailed Description of Evaluation Metrics

 We use a variety of evaluation metrics to diagnose the effect that training with instance selection has on the learned distribution.
 In all cases where a reference distribution is required we use \emph{the original training distribution}, and not the distribution produced after instance selection.
 Doing so would unfairly favour the evaluation of instance selection, since the reference distribution could be changed to one that is trivially easy to generate.

-\textbf{Inception Score (IS)}~\cite{salimans2016improved} evaluates samples by extracting class probabilities from an ImageNet pretrained Inceptionv3 classifier and measuring the distribution of outputs over all samples.
+\textbf{Inception Score (IS)}~\citep{salimans2016improved} evaluates samples by extracting class probabilities from an ImageNet pretrained Inceptionv3 classifier and measuring the distribution of outputs over all samples.
 The Inception Score is maximized when a model produces highly recognizable outputs for each of the ImageNet classes.
 One of the major limitations of the Inception Score is its insensitivity to mode collapse within each class.
 A model that produces a single high quality image for each category can still achieve a good score.

-\textbf{Fr\'echet Inception Distance (FID)}~\cite{heusel2017gans} measures the distance between a generated distribution and a reference distribution, as approximated by a Gaussian fit to samples projected into the feature space of a pretrained Inceptionv3 model.
+\textbf{Fr\'echet Inception Distance (FID)}~\citep{heusel2017gans} measures the distance between a generated distribution and a reference distribution, as approximated by a Gaussian fit to samples projected into the feature space of a pretrained Inceptionv3 model.
 FID has been shown to correlate well with image quality, and is capable of detecting mode collapse and mode adding.
 However, FID does not differentiate between fidelity and diversity.
 As such, it is difficult to assess whether a model has achieved a good FID score based on good mode coverage, or because it produces high quality samples.

-\textbf{Precision and Recall (P\&R)}~\cite{kynkaanniemi2019improved} were designed to address the limitations of FID by providing separate metrics to evaluate fidelity and diversity.
+\textbf{Precision and Recall (P\&R)}~\citep{kynkaanniemi2019improved} were designed to address the limitations of FID by providing separate metrics to evaluate fidelity and diversity.
 To calculate P\&R, image manifolds are created by first embedding each image in a given distribution into the feature space of a pretrained classifier.
 A radius is then extended from each data point to its $K$\textsuperscript{th} nearest neighbour to form a hypersphere, and the union of all hyperspheres represents the image manifold.
 Precision is described as the percentage of generated samples that fall within the manifold of real images.
 Recall is described as the percentage of real images which fall within the manifold of generated samples.
-A limitation of P\&R is that they are susceptible to outliers, both in the reference and generated distributions.
-Outliers artificially inflate the size of the image manifolds increasing the rate at which samples fall into those manifolds.
-Thus, a model that generates diverse, but poor quality, samples can still achieve a good score.
+A limitation of P\&R is that they are susceptible to outliers, both in the reference and generated distributions~\citep{naeem2020reliable}.
+Outliers artificially inflate the size of the image manifolds, increasing the rate at which samples fall into those manifolds.
+Thus, a dataset or model that produces many outliers may achieve scores that are better than the quality of the samples would indicate.